500 #2 Power Supply Project - RT's Radio Home Page

 A brand new chassis:

-Chuck Hurley, K1TLI reached out to find hams who needed a new power supply chassis for orphaned 500 RF Decks.
+Chuck Hurley, K1TLI reached out to hams who needed a new power supply chassis for orphaned 500 RF Decks.
 I committed to buy if he could produce them at a reasonable cost.
 Several other hams committed, and after a few months Chuck came through with a nice product.

 The layout must have taken considerable time and effort.
 The machine work on the chassis is clean, and the nickel plating is well done.
 The original Johnson chassis was polished to a mirror finish prior to plating; this new chassis was not.
 Polishing would have likely added significant labor cost to the chassis, so it was best to skip that feature.
 A few more Viking Five Hundreds may have been saved due to the making of these new chassis; thank you Chuck!